23 September 2018

 photo borrowed from http://www.raritan-online.com/parade-1943.htm

-Life Magazine had their photographer present to capture the events of the rally for a feature that appeared in the October 11, 1943 issue of the popular periodical.
+Life Magazine's photographer was present to capture the rally's events for a feature that appeared in the October 11, 1943 issue of the popular periodical.

 Images from the 11 October 1943 Life Magazine feature story

 Sgt.
 Basilone only spoke briefly at the event.
-He confided later that the events of the day were overwhelming and that he regretted not saying more.
-It's hard to imagine a Marine who held off the enemy for almost three days with no sleep or food being overwhelmed by well-wishers at a day in his honor, but on the other hand so many wanted to get close to him that day, touch him, touch the medal, that security was needed at various points to keep everyone safe.
+He confided later that the day's events were overwhelming and that he regretted not saying more.
+It's hard to imagine a Marine who held off the enemy for almost three days with no sleep or food being overwhelmed by well-wishers at a day in his honor.
+Still, on the other hand, so many wanted to get close to him that day, touch him, touch the medal, that security was needed at various points to keep everyone safe.

 26 September 1943 syndicated comic strip